Application workflow to prevent registration support organizations from violating the Administrative Scrivener Act.

-Registration support organizations must operate in a way that does not violate the Administrative Scrivener Law and the Immigration Control Law when supporting foreign nationals in their residency status applications.
-In particular, the points of "who can create documents within what scope" and "who can act as an intermediary with the immigration authorities" are easily misunderstood and can pose significant risks if violated.
+Registration support organizations must operate in a way that does not violate both the Administrative Scrivener Law and the Immigration Control Law when supporting foreign nationals in their residency status applications.
+In particular, the points of "who can create documents within what scope" and "who can act as an intermediary for immigration applications" are easily misunderstood, and violating them can lead to serious risks.

-This article explains the basic points for registration support organizations to lawfully proceed with residency status procedures, taking into account the Administrative Scrivener Law amendment that will be enforced from January 1, 8th year of Reiwa.
+This article explains the basic points for registration support organizations to lawfully process residency status procedures, taking into account the Administrative Scrivener Law amendment that will be enforced on January 1, 8th year of Reiwa.

 Current Law:

-- Only administrative scriveners can receive compensation for creating documents submitted to government offices.
+- According to Article 1-2 of the Administrative Scrivener Law, only administrative scriveners can receive compensation for creating documents to be submitted to government offices.

-Amendment (Enforced from January 1, 8th year of Reiwa):
+Amendment Law (Enforced on January 1, 8th year of Reiwa):

-- The phrase "receiving compensation for accepting the request of others, regardless of the pretext" is added.
+- The phrase "receiving compensation for accepting requests from others, regardless of the pretext" will be added to the text.

 **Immigration Control Law Basics: Entities that can act as intermediaries for applications**

-- Only administrative scriveners with the qualification to act as intermediaries or approved institution employees can submit residency status applications on behalf of individuals.
+- Under the Immigration Control Law, only administrative scriveners with application intermediary qualifications or approved institutional staff can submit residency status applications on behalf of the individual.

-- If a registration support organization has approval, intermediary services by employees are lawful, but creating documents for compensation would violate the Administrative Scrivener Law.
+- If a registration support organization has obtained approval, the intermediary by staff is legal, but creating documents for a fee would violate the Administrative Scrivener Law.

 **Common Risks in Registration Support Organizations (Specific Examples)**